-The scope of this paper was to highlight the potentialities of mainstreaming active participation into area based interventions.
+The scope of this paper was to highlight the potentialities of mainstreaming active participation into area-based interventions.
 The critical review of the literature found some limitations of both ABDs and participatory approaches.
-Since that the current paper is limited on the importance of the synergy, deep scrutiny of the deficits of the both approaches is missing.
-While it is highlighted that any intervention is targeted, albeit of its critics, participation found to be an essential element not only for realization of the planned goal in any intervention but also for pro-human interventions.
+Since the current paper is limited to the importance of the synergy, a deep scrutiny of the deficits of both approaches is missing.
+While it is highlighted that any intervention is targeted, albeit with its critics, participation is found to be an essential element not only for the realisation of the planned goal in any intervention but also for pro-human interventions.
 The synergy ensures that local people are given the opportunity to decide on matters that affect their lives.
-Further this review found that, modernity discourses under development course, undermine local people involvement as agents for change but rather as change recipients.
-This is contrary to the views of pioneers of human capability view of development who demarks people as both the means and ends of development.
-Therefore this paper concludes that there is the need to mainstream modernity discourses with local social-cultural perspectives through contextualization of the development interventions through a two way dialogue forum between the outsiders and the local community.
-It is this paper conclusion that this will only realized through embracing strong democratic synergy of area based developments and participatory planning approaches.
+Further, this review found that modernity discourses under the development course undermine local people's involvement as agents for change, but rather as change recipients.
+This is contrary to the views of pioneers of the human capability view of development who mark people as both the means and ends of development.
+Therefore, this paper concludes that there is a need to mainstream modernity discourses with local social-cultural perspectives through contextualization of the development interventions through a two-way dialogue forum between the outsiders and the local community.
+It is this paper's conclusion that this will only be realised through embracing strong democratic synergy of area-based developments and participatory planning approaches.

 COMPETING INTERESTS DISCLAIMER: